 Chipping Sparrow, chase growls/calls between birds in a flock of about twenty (Nov, PA).

-American Tree Sparrow growl (Jan, PA).
+American Tree Sparrow growl (bird not seen, Jan, PA).

 Calls between two male Eastern Towhees chasing each other, calls increase around 50s (Apr, PA).

 Interaction calls between an Eastern Towhee (male) and Spotted Towhee (female) where the Eastern Towhee was the aggressor.
 One bird is uttering a series of chips, followed by two buzzy calls from the other bird.
 The series of chips has been described in the literature as a fear or flee call and is made by both species (Dec, Palmyra, NJ).

 White-throated Sparrow trill, a close interaction call, bird(s) not seen, so presumed identification (July, ME).

 Song Sparrow chitter call, used by adult males in the fall (Elekonich); the same call is used by females in the spring as an inciting call (Nov, PA).